Field Notes on Network-Aware Portfolio Intelligence

 Prediction vs Decisions Under Uncertainty

-Neural networks don’t “predict” tomorrow’s exact price—and that’s the wrong bar.
+Neural networks do not predict tomorrow's exact price.
+That is the wrong bar.
 The goal is estimating useful distributions of outcomes and adapting when the game changes.

 From point forecasts to actionable distributions

-Markets are noisy reflections of human behavior: positioning, hesitation, herding, capitulation, liquidity shifts.
-The edge is rarely “telling the future.”
-It’s modeling behavior well enough to take consistently better decisions than random chance, with asymmetric payoffs and limited samples.
+Markets are noisy reflections of human behavior: positioning, hesitation, herding, capitulation and liquidity shifts.
+The edge is rarely telling the future.
+It is modeling behavior well enough to take consistently better decisions than random chance, with asymmetric payoffs and limited samples.

 The better question is not “Where will price be tomorrow?”—it is “What distribution of outcomes is plausible, and how fast can the system update when regimes change?”